Kingsford to Centennial Park walking & cycling

 Environment specialists and arborists from Randwick City Council and Transport for NSW have carefully assessed each tree.
 We have worked together to minimise the impacts on each tree.

-However, this essential stormwater work will require the removal of about 20 additional trees.
-These will be replaced by 60 new native trees once the cycleway is complete.
+However, this essential stormwater work required the removal of about 20 additional trees.
+These will be replaced by 60 new native trees and planted by Randwick City Council.

 Previously, approval was granted to remove 27 trees to improve safety, allow for new kerb and footpaths and to relocate utilities.
 Some trees are also being replaced as they are nearing the end of their expected life.